aragon/aragon-wiki/docs/dev/AragonOS.md

 kernel.createPermission(address entity, address app, bytes32 role, address manager)
 ```

-`createPermission` will fail if any permission instance for that permission was created before.
+`createPermission()` will fail if that permission has pre-existing permission instances.

-This call is mostly identical to `grantPermission`, with the exception that it allows the creation of a new permission from scratch if it doesn’t yet exist.
+This action is identical to [`grantPermission()`](#grant-permission) except it allows the creation of a new permission if it doesn’t exist yet.

-The `createPermission` action needs to be protected by the ACL with a role.
-It is an important function that could be used in malicious ways.
-When the Kernel is initialized, it creates the permission for an address to create new permissions.
+A role in the ACL protects access to `createPermission()` as this important function could be used in malicious ways.
+When the Kernel is initialized, it also creates the permission that grants the initializing address the ability to create new permissions.

-If the ACL is checked for a permission that hasn’t been created yet, the ACL won’t allow the action to be performed by default.
+Note that creating permissions is made mandatory by the ACL.
+Any permission checks on permissions that don't exist are automatically failed: i.e. actions requiring yet-to-be-created permissions are disallowed by default.

 #### Grant Permission